CanvasHS/canvashs.github.io/protocol.md

 }
 {% endhighlight %}

+##Arc
+An Arc has a centerpoint, a radius and an angle.
+The angle states how large the arc should be in degrees.
+When scaling or rotating, this will happen from center x and y of the center of the imaginary circle that results if the arc would be extended to a full circle.

+####Specific keys
+* `x (int)` the x location of the center of the arc
+* `y (int)` the y location of the center of the arc
+* `radius (int)` the radius of the arc
+* `angleDeg (int)` the angle of the arc in degrees

+####Example
+*White (default) arc with center (20, 20) and radius 5*
+{% highlight json linenos %}
+{
+    "type": "arc",
+    "data": {
+        "x": 20,
+        "y": 20,
+        "radius": 70,
+        "angleDeg": 80
+    }
+}
+{% endhighlight %}

 ##Circle
-A circle is centerpoint and a radius.
+A circle has a centerpoint and a radius.
 The total size of a circle is therefore twice the radius.
-When scaling or rotating this will happen from center x and y of the circle.
+When scaling or rotating, this will happen from center x and y of the circle.

 ####Specific keys
 * `x (int)` the x location of the center of the circle